Find Affordable College Courses

 Doctor’s Degrees in Communication & Journalism

-There are 90 schools in the United States where you can get your doctor's degree in communication and journalism.
-This degree is more popular with female students, and about 20% of recent graduates were from an underrepresented racial-ethnic group.
-Also, 28.5% of communication and journalism graduates were international students.
+There are 90 schools in the United States where you can get your doctor's degree in communication & journalism.
+This degree is more popular with female students, and about 22% of recent graduates were from an underrepresented racial-ethnic group.
+Also, 25.1% of communication & journalism graduates were international students.

 Education Levels of Communication & Journalism Majors

-In 2020-2021, 533 doctor's degrees were awarded to communication and journalism majors.
+During the most recent year for which data is available, 685 people earned their doctor's degree in communication & journalism.
 This makes it the 22nd most popular doctor's degree program in the country.

-The following table shows the number of diplomas awarded in communication and journalism at each degree level.
+The following table shows the number of diplomas awarded in communication & journalism at each degree level.

 Education Level Number of Grads